Skip to content

 --include-response-context Include tools used and files modified per message

---skip-cli Exclude CLI commands from output
+--skip-cli Exclude CLI commands from output (included by default)

 --commands-only Extract only CLI commands, no prose messages